Chuck Person: Other teams

-Person played one season each with the Charlotte Hornets (1999) and Seattle SuperSonics before retiring from the NBA in 2000.
+Person played one season each with the Charlotte Hornets and Seattle SuperSonics before being traded to the Los Angeles Lakers in September 2000 as part of a four-team deal that sent Patrick Ewing to Seattle.
+However, the Lakers waived Person soon after, and he ended up retiring from the NBA.

 Coaching career

 Cleveland Cavaliers

-After Person was traded by Seattle to the Lakers, who waived him (though he had already decided to retire) in 2000, he joined Cleveland Cavaliers head coach John Lucas's staff as an assistant for the 2000–01 NBA season.
+After Person's retirement in 2000, he joined Cleveland Cavaliers head coach John Lucas's staff as an assistant for the 2000–01 NBA season.

 Indiana Pacers

 He was then a player-relations assistant and scout to president Donnie Walsh in the Pacers' front office from January 2003 until July 2005, when he moved to an assistant-coaching position within the organization.
 In 2007, he interviewed unsuccessfully for both the Pacers' and the Sacramento Kings' vacant head-coaching positions.

 Sacramento Kings

 Person became an assistant coach for Sacramento in 2007, but he left the Kings after head coach Reggie Theus was fired in mid-December 2008.

 After his first season with the Kings, Person was interviewed for the Chicago Bulls' head-coaching vacancy but ultimately was not hired.

 Upon leaving Sacramento, Person returned to his home town of Brantley, Alabama in 2008 for an eight-month break after 23 years of playing, administrating, and coaching.